-What You Can Expect as a Trauma Patient
+What You Can Expect When Visiting a Trauma Patient

 Hospitals make extensive use of modern technology.

 - There will be many machines in the room all attached to the patient in some way

 - Most of them have lights and displays and generate sounds.

 - Remember these machines are either here to directly support the patient, or to help the team monitor and care for the patient.

 In general, you can expect that conversation with your family member may be difficult.

 - Some patients are unconscious or semi-unconsciousness due to their physical conditions or medications.